-Fistula Care Plus (FC+) is a five-year fistula repair and prevention project from the U.S. Agency for International Development (USAID) that builds on, enhances, and expands the work undertaken by the previous Fistula Care project (2007-2013), with attention to new areas of focus.
+Fistula Care Plus (FC+) is a fistula repair and prevention project from the U.S. Agency for International Development (USAID) that builds on, enhances, and expands the work undertaken by the previous Fistula Care project (2007-2013), with attention to new areas of focus.
 With appropriate resources, awareness, knowledge and strong health systems for prevention, treatment and reintegration, fistula can become a rare event for future generations.

 The project is designed to: